MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 ms.dyn365.ops.version: 10.0.20
 ---

-# Cloud and edge scale units for manufacturing and warehouse management workloads
+# Use scale units to increase resilience for supply chain management workloads

 [!include [banner](../includes/banner.md)]

 > [!IMPORTANT]
-> The scale unit capability for Supply Chain Management is made available only if you agree to the [legal terms for Finance and Operations](https://go.microsoft.com/fwlink/?LinkID=290927).
+> The scale unit capability for Supply Chain Management is made available to you under the terms that govern the use of the service [legal terms for Finance and Operations](https://go.microsoft.com/fwlink/?LinkID=290927).
 >
 > By enabling cloud and edge scale units, you affirm that you understand that some data that is related to the configuration and processing of cloud and edge scale units might be stored in a data center that is located in the United States.
-To learn more about the data processing with cloud and edge scale units, see the [documentation](cloud-edge-landing-page.md#data-processing-in-the-distributed-hybrid-topology-using-scale-units).
+To learn more about the data processing with cloud and edge scale units, see the [**documentation**](cloud-edge-landing-page.md#data-processing-in-the-distributed-hybrid-topology-using-scale-units).

+**The core value proposition for scale units:**

+Companies that work with manufacturing and distribution must be able to run key business processes 24/7, without interruption and at scale.
+Cloud and edge scale units enable companies to run key mission-critical manufacturing and warehouse processes without interruption, even when faced with occasional network connectivity or latency issues.

 Cloud and edge scale units enable distribution of shop floor and warehouse execution workloads among different environments.
 This functionality can help improve performance, prevent service interruptions, and maximize uptime.
-It's provided by the following add-ins:
+Scale units are provided through add-ins for your supply chain subscription.

 - **Cloud Scale Unit Add-in for Dynamics 365 Supply Chain Management** (*available by 1st of April* 2021)
 - **Edge Scale Unit Add-in for Dynamics 365 Supply Chain Management** (*available in the future*)

-Companies that work with manufacturing and distribution must be able to run key business processes 24/7, without interruption and at scale.
-Cloud and edge scale units enable companies to run key mission-critical manufacturing and warehouse processes without interruption, even when faced with occasional network connectivity or latency issues.
+Workload capabilities are being release on a continuous basis with incremental enhancements.

 ## Scale units and dedicated workloads